stickerface/ios-sdk/README.md

 ## License

-StickerFace is available under the MIT license.
-See the LICENSE file for more info.
+StickerFace is released under the MIT license.
+[See LICENSE](https://github.com/startfellows/StickerFaceSDK/blob/master/LICENSE) for details.